 While the Company's consolidated financial statements have been prepared using International Financial Reporting Standards ("IFRS") applicable to a going concern, which contemplates the realization of assets and settlement of liabilities in the normal course of business as they come due, certain conditions and events indicate a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
-For the year ended September 30, 2019, the Company reported an income of \$63,085 (2018: \$333,243) and as at that date had an accumulated deficit of \$30,958,119 (September 30, 2018: \$31,021,204).
-As of September 30, 2019, the Company does not have sufficient funds available to bring its mineral properties to production, if possible, which would allow it to be self-sustaining.
+For the three months ended December 31, 2019, the Company reported a net loss of \$93,051 (2019: \$46,526) and as at that date had an accumulated deficit of \$31,051,170 (September 30, 2019: \$30,958,119).
+As of December 31, 2019, the Company had net working capital surplus of \$101,253 (September 30, 2019: working capital deficit of \$(468,446).
+The Company does not have sufficient funds available to bring its mineral properties to production, if possible, which would allow it to be self-sustaining.
 The Company will need additional financing to continue exploring, and if successful develop its properties to bring it to the production stage.
 While in the past the Company has been successful in obtaining funding from equity financings, option agreements, loans or through other arrangements, there is no assurance that these initiatives will be successful in the future.